jwilliampope/BurniesCandles/README.md

 # BurniesCandles

 A landing page based on "BBQ" from Scrimba (Kevin Poweel, with JS assist by Ryan Gonyon).
+Updated August 23, 2023.